featurevisor/featurevisor/docs/use-cases/experiments.md

   - headline
   - subheading, and
   - call-to-action (CTA) button
-- **Pricing**: The pricing section of the landing page, which includes:
-  - pricing plans, and
-  - their features

 We now want to run both A/B Tests and Multivariate Tests using Featurevisor.